materialsintelligence/propnet/README.md

 ![Full graph](docs/images/readme_full_graph.png)

-Incorporating all these node types into the full graph, we can see a clear separation between data (`Materials` and their associated `PropertyInstances`), and logic (`Models` and their associated `PropertyTypes`, which form the input and output of `Models`).
+Incorporating all these node types into the full graph, we can see a clear separation between data (`Materials` and their associated `PropertyQuantitys`), and logic (`Models` and their associated `PropertyTypes`, which form the input and output of `Models`).

-To 'solve' the graph, we look for `PropertyType` nodes that do not have any associated `PropertyInstances`, and then from the graph topology see if there is a route to calculate this property.
-If a route exists, the property is calculated, and a new `PropertyInstance` inserted into the graph.
+To 'solve' the graph, we look for `PropertyType` nodes that do not have any associated `PropertyQuantitys`, and then from the graph topology see if there is a route to calculate this property.
+If a route exists, the property is calculated, and a new `PropertyQuantity` inserted into the graph.

 # Guidelines for Contributions